 So the Naiad design is made to be 'adjusted' at the building stage, preset with knowledge of what the player wants, something that obviously can't be done if the builder doesn't get to talk to the customer.
 Two adjustments are not built out- tuners, obviously, and the truss rod.
 Here's why...

 The Truss rods function is to resist the pull of the strings, and the force needed to do this will vary over time, hence the adjustability.
-It is critical that the truss rod is adjustable with the strings at full tension- if you have to take the strings off to adjust, fine setting will be a guess, and one that will get more and more wrong over time, resetting to the beginning of the balancing process each time you have to release tension to adjust the rod!
+It is critical that the truss rod is adjustable with the strings at full tension- if you have to take the strings off, or ven just slacken them to adjust, fine setting will be a guess, and one that will get more and more wrong over time, resetting to the beginning of the balancing process each time you have to release tension to adjust the rod!

 All stringed instruments will perform more consistently if always kept at full tension, this is why I advise changing one string at a time.
-A balance will develop over the first few days, after that the need for adjustment will be VERY gradual, over months then years.
-The truss rod opening is at the end of the neck to allow access without string removal, although it is also to do with the need to have the truss rod run beyond the playing surface at both ends.
+Occasional removal of all strings is not a problem, it will just take longer for the whole system to balance itself again.
+This balance will develop over the first few days, after that the need for adjustment will be VERY gradual, over months then years.
+The truss rod opening is at the end of the neck to allow access without string removal, although it is also to do with the advantages of having the truss rod run beyond the playing surface at both ends.
 The headstock on a guitar will ALWAYS bend with the neck, usually MORE than the neck if it's thinner- this is an often overlooked fact that leads to string tension forming unpredictable stresses on the playing surface of many guitar designs, which leads to a deviation from flatness on the fret tops that only occurs once the strings are a full tension, then changes as tension settles in.
 This destroys the carefully achieved plane that was on the tops of the frets when the strings were off.
 A truss rod that does not overun the neck/body connection will not curve the neck evenly- another source of weird action problems on many guitars (asymetric neck/body connections have this affect also).

 The multi taper neck is also stiffer than a single piece neck of the same wood and size, and this stiffness both reduces uneveness in the distortion from string tension and minimises the need for the truss rods balancing force, which will NEVER be a perfectly even curve, but will be more even the stiffer the neck.
 It's structure also means it responds more consistently over both it's length and width, i.e doesn't destroy the carefully achieved plane of the fret tops, critical to action, intonation and tone, by bending unevenly.